 By tonight you will have passed over the Atlantic – Med watershed and will be able to almost smell the sea air.
 But first you have to tackle the lovely Col de Port (1249m), the seemingly endless Col du Pailheres (2001m) with its sting in the tail gradients near the top, and a couple of other cols besides!
 Despite a busy section of road in the valley of Ax, today includes some stunning riding and the final descent to Prades from the Col du Jau (1506m) is magical.

 Day 5: Prades to Cerbere (98km with 620m ascent)

 The end is in sight – well, almost!
 Some typically coastal undulations (ie quite steep!) to take on today once you hit the coast road in Argeles sur Mer.
 Pass through the great historic holiday seaside town of Collioure before reaching your destination at Cerbere.
 The only thing left to do today – celebrate your incredible achievement and enjoy some fabulous paella in our charming seafront hotel.

 Day 6: Travel Back

-Our included transfers drop you at Perpignan or Carcassonne airport (it varies depending on which trip you book on) for afternoon flights to Stansted, or at Toulouse if you have booked our Toulouse package.
+Our included transfers drop you at Perpignan airport for flights to Stansted, or at Toulouse if you have booked our Toulouse package.

-Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.
+Full travel advice and group airport transfer arrangements (essential reading before booking your flights) can be found in our Trip Notes.